 One of the more overlooked aspects of installing a solar system is the angle that the panels are positioned.
 It’s important to ensure that your panels are positioned in an area that has maximum sun exposure for your area of the world, as well as using the right “tilt” – a 20-degree angle is the usual recommended tilt angle for maximum sun exposure.

-How Efficient Are Solar Panels in 2022?
+The Most Efficient Solar Panels in Australia

 Do solar panels lose efficiency over time?